 Deal with a Possessive Boyfriend

-Edited by Olivia, Anonymous, Eng, Lynn and 2 others
+Edited by Olivia, Eng, Lynn, Donna and 1 other

 To possess is to own.
 When you bought an object, you naturally become the owner of that object.
 When you love something so much, you want to see it every day, and hold and put it by your side every minute of the day.
 This kind of love is difficult when applied to human beings.
 It is constricting and restrictive.
 What to do if you are in such a relationship with a guy?